 They offer their own Pay After Delivery Service (Betaal na Ontvangs) as well as other payment provider’s Pay After Delivery options such as AfterPay NL and Klarna.

-Magento is their biggest eCommerce platform and they have their own Slack channel within Magento Community Engineering workspace.
+Magento is their biggest eCommerce platform and they have their own Slack channel within the Magento Community Engineering workspace.

 AfterPay NL was founded in 2010 and acquired in 2014 by Arvato, Bertelsmann, the Financial Solutions arms of German media giant Bertelsmann group (100,000+ employees worldwide).